MikkelSchubert/adapterremoval/docs/manpage.rst

 .. option:: --mismatch-rate rate

 	The allowed fraction of mismatches allowed in the aligned region.
 If the value is less than 1, then the value is used directly.
-If ```--mismatchrate`` is greater than 1, the rate is set to 1 / ``--mismatchrate``.
-The default setting is 3 when trimming adapters, corresponding to a maximum mismatch rate of 1/3, and 10 when using ``--identify-adapters``.
+If ``--mismatch-rate`` is greater than 1, the rate is set to 1 / ``--mismatch-rate``.
+The default setting is 6 when trimming adapters, corresponding to a maximum mismatch rate of 1/6, and 10 when using ``--identify-adapters``.

 .. option:: --shift n